Barnesville, Ohio: Geography

+Culture

 The Belmont County Victorian Mansion Museum is located in Barnesville.
 The museum includes twenty-six rooms restored to the Victorian era.

 The village is the host of the Barnesville Pumpkin Festival every September, attracting tourists from the area.

+The Watt Center for History and the Arts is located in Barnesville.
+The original office building of the Watt Car and Wheel Company now contains exhibits about coal history and area business, industry, and agriculture.
+The Watt Car and Wheel Company was founded in 1862 as the Joseph Watt and Son foundry.

 Education

 The village of Barnesville is served by the Barnesville Exempted Village School District.
 The village's schools saw a renovation in 2002 to improve and expand classroom learning and appearances.

 There are three main schools in the village: